 The 630 was quite cleverly designed for a computer with no industry standard slots.
-It contained an extended LC PDS that supported both LC and extended LC cards, a comm slot for a modem or ethernet card, and a video slot for either Apple’s Video System Card or TV/Video System card.
-To top it off, the DOS card plugged into the CPU socket and also used the PDS, but it left the comm and video slots free.
+It contains an extended LC PDS that supported both LC and extended LC cards, a comm slot for a modem or ethernet card, and a video slot for either Apple’s Video System Card or TV/Video System card.
+To top it off, the DOS Compatibility card plugs into the CPU socket and also uses the PDS, but it leaves the comm and video slots free.

 - Got a 630?
 Consider joining our Vintage Macs Group.

 - Quadra 630 introduced 1994.07.18 at $1,200; discontinued 1995.04.17

 - requires System 7.1 or later; highest version supported without a PPC upgrade is Mac OS 8.1.

 - Performance: 12.5 (relative to SE); 10.00, MacBench 2.0 CPU